Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-search.md

 }
 ```

-What's more, you can also search for learnwares in the learnware dock system through statistical specifications, and all learnwares with similar distribution will be returned through the API.
-By using the `generate_stat_spec` function mentioned above, you can easily obtain the statistical specification `stat_spec` corresponding to your current task.
-Then, you can use the following code to retrieve learnwares in the system that satisfies the statistical specification for the same type of data as your task:
+Moreover, you can also search for learnware(s) in the learnware dock system through statistical specifications, and more targeted learnwares for your task will be returned through the API.
+Using the `generate_stat_spec` function mentioned above, you can generate your task's statistical specification `stat_spec`.
+Then, you can use the following code to easily obtain suitable learnware(s) identified by the system for your specific task:

 ```python
 user_info = BaseUserInfo(stat_info={stat_spec.type: stat_spec})
 search_result = client.search_learnware(user_info)
 ```

 By combining both semantic and statistical specifications, you can perform more accurate searches.
-For example, the following code searches for learnware in tabular data that meet both semantic and statistical specifications:
+For instance, the code below demonstrates how to search for learnware(s) in tabular data that satisfy both the semantic and statistical specifications:

 ```python
 user_semantic = generate_semantic_spec(